 - Lifetime Warranty

-- Half the price of Hypervolt 2!
+- Even lower price than Hypervolt 2!

 For starters, this gun too has been designed to be compact, light, and ergonomically superb – it’s even better.